mantidproject/mantid/docs/source/interfaces/direct/dns_powder_tof/dns_powder_tof_options_tab.rst

 The **Wavelength** value can be overwritten, for example for the cases when :math:`\lambda/2` was selected by the velocity selector.

-**Detector Efficiency Correction** norms the detector efficiency using standard vanadium data.
+**Detector Efficiency Correction** normalises the detector efficiency using standard vanadium data.

 Instrument background can be subtracted from vanadium and sample data,